SZN-MPC/SZN-MPC.github.io/README.md

 This is the repository that contains source code for the [Bipedal STL MPC website](https://bipedal-stl-mpc.github.io).

-If you find Nerfies useful for your work please cite:
+If you find Bipedal STL MPC useful for your work please cite:
 ```
 @article{arxiv:2403.15993,
   author       = {Zhaoyuan Gu and Yuntian Zhao and Yipu Chen and Rongming Guo and Jennifer K. Leestma and Gregory S. Sawicki and Ye Zhao},